Skip to content

 sudo su

-Install and configure an Oracle client, following these steps:
+You will need to install and configure an Oracle client for your system, following these steps:

 2. Review and update the slashdb.ini file as needed, as well as any other config files that were customized

-Immediately after upgrading with the 1.8.x package, SlashDB will automatically start and use the existing configuration files from the v1.7.x instance.
+Immediately after upgrading with the 2.0.x package, SlashDB will automatically start and use the existing configuration files from the v1.8.x instance.

 • providing license details